rChimisso/opengl-showcase/README.md

 Without the [shadow map](#shadow-map-1), each point light would illuminate the scene regardless of the objects in front of it.
 Many light properties come from the [Phong Light System](#phong-light-system-1).

-## Normal map
-Normal maps are essentialy textures to change the computed normals of an object, to add more variety to the normals of the object it is applied to.
-They are stored as RGB images, where each color component corresponds to a change in the x, y or z normal component.
-This has the effect of changing how the object surfaces interact with light, allowing for a more complex look without any extra geometry complexity.
-In this showcase, both the Sun and the Moon objects have a normal map applied, the Moon being the one for which it is most noticeable.
-It is easy to see how the normal map makes the Moon look more knurled.

 ## Shadow map
 To create realistic shadows, a shadow map for each light source is applied.
 A shadow map is basically a render of the scene as seen from the light source point of view, creating a depth map and allowing to cast shadows from closer fragments on further ones.